 Like all great disruptive technologies, VR has begun to establish itself in a way that makes business leaders … uncomfortable.
 They’re hearing more about it.
 They’ve had clients mention it.
 They’ve heard their competitors are trying it.
 They just haven’t got around to doing anything about it … yet.
 If current predictions are correct, they will.
 And when they do, they’ll likely have questions that sound something like the ones below.
-So we’ve put together an outline of VR basics to get you up to speed.
+So we’ve put together an outline of basics to get you up to speed with VR learning.

 Augmented Reality or ‘AR’ works through a smartphone or similar device simply overlaying digital information onto an existing environment.
 Traditionally the digital content being viewed only interacts with the real world in a superficial way, if at all.
 Within perhaps the most famous current example of AR, Pokemon Go, the content (i.e. the Pokemon characters) only react to a smartphone’s GPS location and direction meaning that whether a player is standing in front of a bush or in an open field, the character’s appearance on the screen remains the same.
 With limited functionality, AR has, up to know, found very few truly sticky business applications.In contrast, Mixed Reality or ‘MR’ is the merging of real and virtual worlds to produce new environments and visualizations where both physical and digital objects co-exist and interact with one another in real time.
 Using the Pokemon Go example, were that experience to in Mixed Reality, the characters could do things like hiding behind bushes instead of just being effectively painted on top of them.
 Similarly, in a retail application using Mixed Reality, a user who was looking to understand how a piece of new furniture might look in an existing room, could place it virtually where they wanted it and it would stay in position as the viewer moved around it.Virtual Reality or ‘VR’ is a fully immersive, 360-degree digital environment that users can interact within a seemingly real way with the help of an electronic headset.
 It is designed to fully replace anything a user will see with their own eyes and therefore, where VR could be used to virtually transport someone underwater to experience swimming amongst dolphins, AR could theoretically help them study a dolphin while standing in their kitchen and MR could have that virtual dolphin jump out of a travel advert in their favourite magazine.